 If none of the big screen scares are giving you goosebumps, you can find plenty of the chills, blood spills, ghouls, ghosts, slashers, jumps and bumps in the night you're looking for on the small screen, scaring you senseless from the comfort of your own couch.
 But which ones are good?
 And where can you find them across the 471 streaming services that now exist?

 To help, here are 100 good spooky movies to watch this Halloween, gathering together some of the best horror movies currently available across the major streaming platforms – from gory greats to kid-friendly freakiness, creepy classics to today's finest terrors, horror comedies to terrors that'll rattle your soul.
 Some are funny.
 Some are freaky.
 Some are for the family.
-And some star hundreds of man-eating piranhas attacking spring breakers.
+And some about murderous robo-dolls with killer dance moves.
 But they're all outstanding excuses to lose sleep and quadruple check the door locks this Halloween season.

 Here are 100 good spooky movies worth a